Copy files or folders. Implementing this function is optional but it will speedup the copy operation.

 Note: It is important that the metadata of the file that changed provides an updated

-value.
+mtimethat advanced from the previous value in the stat and a correctsizevalue.
 Otherwise there may be optimizations in place that will not show the change in an editor for example.